SMTorg/smt/doc/_src_docs/applications/smfk.rst

 The additive AR1 formulation was first introduced by Kennedy and O'Hagan [1]_.
 The implementation here follows the one proposed by Le Gratiet [2]_.
 It offers the advantage of being recursive, easily extended to :math:`n` levels of fidelity and offers better scaling for high numbers of samples.
 This method only uses nested sampling training points as described by Le Gratiet [2]_.
+The sparse approximations are based on the formulations of Titsias [3]_.

 References
 ----------